ThanosTrai/ThanosTrai/README.md

 ## Junior Software Developer | Tech Enthusiast | Lifelong Learner

 Welcome to my GitHub profile!
-I'm a recent graduate of a comprehensive Full Stack Software Development Bootcamp, where I've honed my skills with "hands on" projects in Java, C#, JavaScript, Python, among other cutting-edge technologies.
+I'm a recent graduate of a comprehensive Full Stack Software Development Bootcamp, where I've honed my skills with "hands on" projects in Java, C#, JavaScript, Angular among other cutting-edge technologies.

 ### What I Bring to the Table